QualiTorque/terraform-provider-torque/docs/index.md

 - `host` (String) URI for Torque API.
 May also be provided via TORQUE_HOST environment variable.
 - `space` (String) Space for Torque API.
 May also be provided via TORQUE_SPACE environment variable.
 - `token` (String, Sensitive) Token for Torque API.
-May also be provided via TORUQE_TOKEN environment variable.
+May also be provided via TORQUE_TOKEN environment variable.